dmgig/DateFrame/README.md

 # DateFrame

-PHP DateFrame class to ease working with date intervals, and ease generation of SQL BETWEEN clauses
+PHP DateFrame class to ease working with date intervals (date ranges), and ease generation of SQL BETWEEN clauses

 Contructor requires start and end date in any format readable aby PHP's *strtotime* function